 Divya and the twins had set up ConnectU after they realized that the email address could not only identify a person like a digital ID, but also provide information about their social environment in real life.
 The Harvard administrator gave email addresses with the Harvard domain only to Harvard students.
 Goldman Sachs only gave addresses with @ goldmansachs.com to Goldman Sachs employees.
 If you had such an email address, you probably belonged to these circles in some way in real life.
 This design should give the ConnectU network a level of trustworthiness that other social networks such as Friendster or MySpace did not have.
 The users should be arranged so that they can find each other better and get to know each other in a more meaningful way.
 This was exactly the type of construction that the project had, which was to catapult the computer scientist they commissioned into world fame and domination over the Internet a short time later.
 In the eyes of the twins, the only networks Mark Zuckerberg knew about were computer networks.
 From their own social dealings with him, they had the impression that Mark preferred to communicate with machines rather than with people.
 Seen in this light, it was much more plausible to see the world's largest social network as an offspring of an unequal pairing between the twins and Zuckerberg, rather than Zuckerberg's own intellectual child.
 The idea of the lonely genius who creates brilliant inventions all by himself was a film cliché, a Hollywood myth.
 In reality, the largest companies in the world were started by dynamic duos: Jobs and Wozniak,

-Brin and Page, Gates and Allen, the list was endless and, from Cameron's perspective, should have included Zuckerberg and Winklevoss.
+Brin and Page, Gates and Allen, the list was endless and, from Cameron's point of view, should have included Zuckerberg and Winklevoss.
 Or Winklevoss and Zuckerberg.
-As he sat at the conference table, Cameron had to admit to himself that Zuckerberg's achievements were really impressive.
-Whatever he took away from them, he had made a revolution of it.
-Somehow, this slender, pale boy with the cheap haircut had managed to change the world.
-And Cameron smeared that on his bread.
-He affirmed that Zuckerberg's creation was incredible and an innovation that only occurs once in every generation.
-When Cameron fell silent, Zuckerberg contributed congratulations.
-He was genuinely impressed that Cameron and Tyler had won the US rowing championship as students and would still participate in the Beijing Olympic Games later this summer as part of the American team.
-Cameron felt strangely reminded of the shy boy they had met in the dining room at the time.
-A socially inhibited computer geek who was happy to even have a glimpse of them.
-Cameron tried to scare away dark memories as he received the compliments.
-He didn't try to think of the feeling he'd had when reading the article on Zuckerberg's website.
-Meanwhile, the job title that Zuckerberg said on thefacebook.com was, "Founder, supreme commander, and enemy of the state."
-Thief would have worked, Cameron thought.
-But such thoughts were of little help now.
+As he sat at the conference table, Cameron had to admit to himself that Zuckerberg's accomplishments were truly impressive.
+Whatever he had taken from them, he had turned it into a revolution.
+Somehow that thin, pale boy with the cheap haircut had managed to change the world.
+And now Cameron smeared that on his bread.
+He affirmed that Zuckerberg's creation was incredible and represented an innovation that occurs only once in every generation.
+When Cameron fell silent, Zuckerberg added his congratulations.
+He was genuinely impressed that Cameron and Tyler had won the US rowing championships as students and that they would be part of the US national team at the Beijing Olympics later that summer.
+Cameron was strangely reminiscent of the shy boy they'd met in the dining room.
+A socially inhibited computer freak who was happy to have even briefly dealt with them.
+Cameron tried to dispel dark memories as he accepted the compliments.
+He tried not to think about the feeling that had come over him as he read the article on Zuckerberg's website.
+In the meantime, the job title read Zuckerberg on thefacebook.com said, "Founder, Supreme Commander, and Public Enemy."
+Thief would have been fine too, thought Cameron.
+But such lines of thought were of little help.
 None of that mattered now.

 More knowledge - PDF download, eCourse on demand or personal advice